rogeriopvl/gulp-mustache/README.md

 The view object, containing all template variables as keys.
 If you pass a `string` it will be used as the path to a JSON file containing view variables.

+As of `v1.0.1`, `file.data` is supported as a way of passing data into mustache.
+See [this](https://github.com/colynb/gulp-data#note-to-gulp-plugin-authors).

 #### options
 Type: `hash`
 Default: `{ }`